Saw VI: Soundtrack

 Saw VI: Original Motion Picture Soundtrack includes music by the bands Every Time I Die, Chimaira, Suicide Silence, Nitzer Ebb, Mushroomhead, and Lacuna Coil, among others.
 The soundtrack includes 18 tracks separated by three parts, each with six songs and includes three bonus tracks.
 It was released on October 20, 2009, through Trustkill Records.

 James Christopher Monger of AllMusic praised the use of hard rock and heavy metal music, something that had been missing since Saw IV.
 He said in his review that "It's a fitting marriage, as hard rock and heavy metal are the sonic suitors to horror and torture porn films and video games".
 He particularly liked the songs by Hatebreed ("In Ashes They Shall Reap"), Converge ("Dark Horse"), My My Misfire ("The Sinatra"), and Kittie ("Cut Throat"), calling the songs the "most ferocious moments this time around".

 Home media

 The DVD, Blu-ray and digital download were released on January 26, 2010.
 The DVD and Blu-ray releases include an additional scene after the credits roll, featurettes about Jigsaw, the traps, and the first look at Universal's Halloween Horror Nights "Saw: Game Over" maze.
 Music videos by Memphis May Fire, Hatebreed, Mushroomhead, and Suicide Silence were included with all editions.
 During its initial release, all three editions came bundled with the first film.

 According to the website, The Numbers, which tracks DVD and Blu-ray sales in the United States and Canada, Saw VI placed number three in its first week on the DVD sales chart, selling 220,107 units ($2.7 million) in the United States.
 In comparison, Saw V sold 515,095 units ($11.3 million) its first week.
+The film grossed $13.4 million in home sales.